 In Hinduism, Deities are often depicted with multiple arms.
-These arms become visible when they are battling with cosmic forces.
+These many arms become visible when they are battling with cosmic forces.
 The pictorial representation of Hindu Gods having multiple arms in the human form is the artist’s attempt to express the supreme powers of Gods.
 It shows their immense strength and power to perform numerous acts at a single time.

 The number of arms varies basis the symbolism portrayed.
-Usually, Deities are shown having four arms each holding a different object having a different significance.
+Usually, Deities are shown having four arms, each holding a different object having a different significance.
 For instance, Lord Ganesha.

 At times, the Deity is also shown with more than one head.
 This representation symbolizes the various aspects of the character of that deity.
-For example, when the god Shiva is portrayed with a triple head, the central face indicates his essential character and the flanking faces depict his fierce and blissful natures.
+For example, when the god Shiva is portrayed with a triple head, the central face indicates his essential character and the flanking faces depict his fierce and blissful nature.

-As per Ancient Indian mythology,
+As per Ancient Hindu Texts,

 Lord Brahma formerly possessed one head.
 When he created a woman, Shatarupa, from his own body, Brahma fell in love with his own female creation.
 He could not escape his eyes from her astounding beauty.
 As Shatarupa felt shy, she tried to elude his gaze by moving away on all sides.
-It is believed that to follow Shatarupa wherever she moved, Brahma created his FIVE heads, facing each side, East, West, North, and South and one facing upwards.
+It is believed that to follow Shatarupa wherever she moved, Brahma created his FIVE heads, facing each side, East, West, North, and South, and one facing upwards.

 Like Hindu Deities, the Puranas also mention demons (Asura) having multiple arms and heads.
 This depiction is done to convey their superhuman power.

 Examples of Deities and Asuras with Multiple Arms and heads